-General principles Level evidence Agreement Mean(SD) 7 Assessment of response and the decision to maintain treatment should be performed no 1b; 5 8.9 (1.1) longer than 3 months after starting a bDMARD and biologic treatment should only be , . , maintained in patients who achieve at least an ACRPed 50 or JADAS response Biological therapy for systemic course JIA 8 Systemic JIA is eligible for treatment with biologics if sustained severe systemic features 1b; 5 9.6 (0.7) persist regardless of concurrent therapy.
-Steroid dependence also constitutes an indication , for bDMARD 9 IL-1 inhibitors (anakinra or canakinumab) or tocilizumab are recommended for refractory 1b 9.3 (0.6) and/or steroid dependent sJIA 10 Assessment of response and the decision to maintain treatment should be performed 1b; 5 8.6 (1.3) no longer than 1 month after starting a biologic in sJIA.
-Biologic treatment should only , . , be maintained in patients who are free of systemic manifestations Biological therapy for enthesitis-related arthritis 11 Biological therapy should be considered in active polyarthritis and/or active enthesitis 1b 9.2 (1.0) ERA patients with inadequate response to NSAIDs, at least one csDMARD, including MTX, and glucocorticoid injections, if appropriate 12 TNFi are recommended for refractory ERA 1b 9.6 (0.2) 13 Assessment of response and the decision to maintain bDMARD should be performed 1b; 5 8.9 (1.1) no longer than 3 months after starting treatment in ERA patients.
-Biologic treatment -~, • should only be maintained in patients who achieve at least an ACRPed 50 and have documented improvement of enthesitis Biological therapy for juvenile psoriatic arthritis 14 Biological therapy should be considered in jPsA patients who failed at least one csDMARD, 1b 9.5 (0.7) including MTX in recommended doses for at least 3 months, unless contraindication, toxicity or intolerance 15 TNFi are recommended for refractory jPsA.
+General principles Level evidence Agreement Mean(SD) 7 Assessment of response and the decision to maintain treatment should be performed no 1b; 5 8.9 (1.1) longer than 3 months after starting a bDMARD and biologic treatment should only be maintained in patients who achieve at least an ACRPed 50 or JADAS response Biological therapy for systemic course JIA 8 Systemic JIA is eligible for treatment with biologics if sustained severe systemic features 1b; 5 9.6 (0.7) persist regardless of concurrent therapy.
+Steroid dependence also constitutes an indication for bDMARD 9 IL-1 inhibitors (anakinra or canakinumab) or tocilizumab are recommended for refractory 1b 9.3 (0.6) and/or steroid dependent sJIA 10 Assessment of response and the decision to maintain treatment should be performed 1b; 5 8.6 (1.3) no longer than 1 month after starting a biologic in sJIA.
+Biologic treatment should only be maintained in patients who are free of systemic manifestations Biological therapy for enthesitis-related arthritis 11 Biological therapy should be considered in active polyarthritis and/or active enthesitis 1b 9.2 (1.0) ERA patients with inadequate response to NSAIDs, at least one csDMARD, including MTX, and glucocorticoid injections, if appropriate 12 TNFi are recommended for refractory ERA 1b 9.6 (0.2) 13 Assessment of response and the decision to maintain bDMARD should be performed 1b; 5 8.9 (1.1) no longer than 3 months after starting treatment in ERA patients.
+Biologic treatment , . , should only be maintained in patients who achieve at least an ACRPed 50 and have documented improvement of enthesitis Biological therapy for juvenile psoriatic arthritis 14 Biological therapy should be considered in jPsA patients who failed at least one csDMARD 1b 9.5 (0.7) including MTX in recommended doses for at least 3 months, unless contraindication, , toxicity or intolerance 15 TNFi are recommended for refractory jPsA.
 Other biologics may be considered in case 1b 9.4 (0.8) of inadequate response and/or major cutaneous involvement 16 Assessment of response and the decision to maintain treatment should be performed no 1b; 5 8.9 (0.9) longer than 3 months after starting a biologic in jPsA patients.
-Biologic treatment should -~, • only be maintained in patients who achieve at least an ACRPed 50 and have documented improvement of extra-articular involvement (skin, dactilytis and enthesitis if applicable) Tapering and stopping biological therapy 17 Reducing and stopping biologic therapy might be attempted if sustained remission is 2b 9.1 (1.2) achieved and maintained for more than 24 months ).i (i. ) Safety considerations 18 All patients must be screened for tuberculosis, HIV, Hepatitis B and C virus infection 2b 9.9 (0.5) prior to biological therapy 20 9.9 (0.9) 19 Biological therapy should be discontinued prior to elective surgery and re-introduced 4 9.7 (0.6) only in the absence of infection and after satisfactory healing of surgical wound T 9.7 (0.0) 20 Biological therapy should not be initiated in presence of active infection and must be 4 9.8 (0.5) $2\sqrt{10}$ provide the faith should not be initiated in Diesence of active infection and inusible Т 9.0 (0.)
+Biologic treatment should only be maintained in patients who achieve at least an ACRPed 50 and have documented improvement of extra-articular involvement (skin, dactilytis and enthesitis if applicable) Tapering and stopping biological therapy 17 Reducing and stopping biologic therapy might be attempted if sustained remission is 2b 9.1 (1.2) achieved and maintained for more than 24 months Safety considerations 18 All patients must be screened for tuberculosis, HIV, Hepatitis B and C virus infection 2b 9.9 (0.5) prior to biological therapy (0.5) 19 Biological therapy should be discontinued prior to elective surgery and re-introduced 4 9.7 (0.6) only in the absence of infection and after satisfactory healing of surgical wound 2.1 (0.0) serve and and an and and and and and an 20 Biological therapy should not be initiated in presence of active infection and must be 4 9.8 (0.5)